material-motion/material-motion/specifications/runtime/runtime_tracing.md

 **didAddPlan event**: The Tracer type can optionally implement a `didAddPlan` function.

-Invoked by the scheduler when `addPlan` is about to return from its execution.
+Invoked by the runtime when `addPlan` is about to return from its execution.

 Example pseudo-code: